Skip to main content

 The Principle of Protected Health Information

-At the heart of your interactions with any health-related program is your information.
+At the heart of your interactions with any health-related program is your personal health information.
 This data, ranging from a simple blood pressure reading to a comprehensive genetic screening, is extraordinarily sensitive.
 Federal regulations are built upon the foundational principle that this information belongs to you.

 They establish rules for how this data can be collected, used, and disclosed.
 The primary goal is to prevent this information from being used to make decisions about your employment, such as your job status or compensation.
 It ensures that your health status does not become a liability in your professional life.
 Think of these laws as creating a fiduciary duty for your employer to handle your most sensitive data with the utmost care and confidentiality.